AMARANTH Overview Information

 Possibly Ineffective for:

 - Lowering high cholesterol.
-In people with high cholesterol, eating a low-fat diet that includes muffins enriched with amaranth doesn’t seem to lower cholesterol any better than simply following a low-fat diet.
+In people with high cholesterol, eating a low-fat diet that includes amaranth oil or muffins enriched with amaranth doesn’t seem to lower cholesterol any better than simply following a low-fat diet.

 - Swollen mouth and throat.

 It is not known if amaranth is safe or what the possible side effects might be.